Visa Traveler

 Personal Experience

 A friend of mine was asked if he knew anyone in Brazil while applying for his Brazil visa from India.
-He casually mentioned that he had a friend there that he met through Couchsurfing.
+He casually mentioned that he had a friend there whom he met through Couchsurfing.
 The Visa officer asked him to contact his friend and bring his friend’s ID proof, etc. Even after providing the additional documents, his visa was eventually denied.

 Exceptions